Jalam Singh Rawlot

 Jalam Singh Rawlot is an Indian politician who is a former MLA of Sheo (Rajasthan Assembly constituency).
 He is a former district president of Bharatiya Janata Party Barmer.
 He is a national level leader of the Bharatiya Janata Party.
+He was born in Satto village of Jaisalmer district.
+He was the student union president of Jai Narayan vyas University, Jodhpur in 1989.